 As an Amazon Associate I earn from qualifying purchases.
 Click for details.

-Looking for haunted places near you?
-Almost every community has a “haunted” cemetery.
+But almost every community has a “haunted” cemetery.
 Some of the best are from the late 18th and 19th centuries, when grave markers and headstones conveyed a rich sense of history.

 (And yes, that is my foot in one of the photos, blue nail polish and all.)